esteinig/vircov/README.md

 ## Implementation

 `Vircov` is written in Rust and works with alignments in the standard `PAF` or `SAM/BAM/CRAM` (next release) formats.
 It is extremely fast and can process alignments against thousands of viral reference genomes in seconds.
-Basic input filters can be selected to remove spurious alignments, and text-style coverage plots can be printed to the terminal for visual inspection.
+Basic input filters can be selected to remove spurious alignments and text-style coverage plots can be printed to the terminal for visual confirmation.

 `Vircov` is written for implementation in (accredited) metagenomics pipelines for human patients enroled in the `META-GP` network (Australia).
 As such, it attempts to be production-grade code with high test coverage, continuous integration, and versioned releases with precompiled binaries for Linux and MacOS.